Drizin/CodegenCS/src/Core/CodegenCS/README.md

 In the previous example we had to **programmatically run loops**: `GenerateTables` does a `foreach` to go through a list of tables, and then `GenerateColumns` does another `foreach` to go through a list of columns.

-Iterating through a list is a very common task in code generators, and many templating engines (like Handlebars, Dotliquid, Mustache - **but not T4**) have their own syntaxes for doing iteration "inline" (directly inside the text blocks).
+Iterating through a list is a very common task in code generators, and many templating engines (like Handlebars, Dotliquid, Mustache) have their own syntaxes for doing iteration "inline" (directly inside the text blocks).
+T4 does not support it (you need to do it programatically).

 CodegenTextWriter supports the interpolation of `IEnumerable<T>` (for a lot of `T` types) directly from interpolated strings, which means that you don't have "leave" the text block and programatically run a `foreach` loop when you need to simple iterate through a list of items.
 It's just an easier alternative instead of explicitly doing a `foreach` and writing each element individually.